 Purpose of this policy

-To enable students needing continence care to attend school.
+To support students needing continence care to attend school.

 Schools must support students requiring continence care.